Superstructure Optimization with Embedded Neural Networks for Sustainable Aviation Fuel Production: Superstructure optimization with mixtures

 The component-wise distribution of the total outlet mass flow is described by:

 To ensure conservation of mass, the total mass flow exiting each process must equal the total mass flow entering that process:

-Due to the occurrence of chemical conversions within individual processes, the mass composition of process streams may be altered through the consumption or generation of chemical species.
-For those processes not represented via ANNs, a stoichiometry-based linear model is employed to approximate the relationship between reactants and products.
+Due to the occurrence of chemical conversions within individual processes, the mass composition of process streams is altered through the consumption or generation of chemical species.
+For those processes not represented \emph{via} ANNs, a simplified stoichiometry-based model is employed to approximate the relationship between reactants and products.
 Specifically, the component-wise total outlet mass flow is computed according to: